RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Simulacra_of_Resistance_Reddit.md

 https://old.reddit.com/r/HistoryMemes/comments/1oh8ebz/wait_are_we_the_bad_guys/

-With what sis going on in USA and Russia, this serves to make it only the Nazi Germany issue and not a human brain issue.
+With whats is going on in USA and Russia, this serves to make it only the Nazi Germany issue and not a human brain issue.
 Ignores Taliban, ignores Pol Pot, etc. So much Hollywood media about Nazi that people are deflecting all the religion-based issues of Christians in Germany attacking Jews, Christians in Russia attacking Ukraine, Christians in USA attacking goodness itself.
 Amusement-washing / meme-washing.
 And using a black skin person as a "baddie" in Germany....

 &nbsp;